-- The participant pool will open on September 4th, at 9am. - Last Day to Earn Credits on SONA: December 2nd at 11:59pm - Researchers Must Grant All Credits by: December 4th at 11:59pm - Option 1 Due: Participants must assign all credits by: December 6th at 11:59pm - Option 2 must be declared before: November 6th at 11:59pm - Option 2 Due: Participants must submit Article Critiques to Instructors by: December 6th at 11:59pm
+The participant pool will open on January 16 th , at 9am. ☐ Last Day to Earn Credits on SONA: April 20 th at 11:59pm ☐ Researchers Must Grant All Credits by: April 22 nd at 11:59pm ☐ Option 1 Due: Participants must assign all credits by: April 24 th at 11:59pm (note: if you are only in one class that requires SONA and you selected that course in your profile then all of your credits are automatically assigned to you.
+If you are in multiple classes then you must assign the credits accordingly). ☐ Option 2 must be declared before: March 18 th at 11:59pm ☐ Option 2 Due: Participants must submit Article Critiques to Instructors by: April 24 th at 11:59pm